Noether-Lefschetz cycles on the moduli space of abelian varieties: The homomorphism property

 This shows that $\lambda_{g-1} \mid \taut(\alpha)$ whenever $\alpha$ is supported on a $\NL$ cycle, so $ 0 = \lambda_{g-1}^2 \mid \taut(\alpha) \cdot \taut(\beta)$ whenever $\alpha$ and $\beta$ are supported on $\NL$ cycles.
 Finally, $\taut(\alpha \cdot \beta)$ was shown to be $0$ in Proposition \ref{prop: taut of a product}. \end{proof}

 The homomorphism property is connected to the $\lambda_g$-pairing on $\mathcal{M}_g^{ct}$ by the following, which is a generalization of the proof of \cite[Theorem 5]{COP}. \begin{prop} Let $k \leq 2g-3$ be a positive integer such that $R^{2g-3-k}(\Mc_g)$ is generated by monomials in the $\lambda_i$\footnote{For example, $k=2g-3, 2g-2$ or any $k \leq g-1$, or any $k$ for small values of $g$.}.
-If $\alpha \in \CH^k(\Ac_g)$ and $(\alpha , \beta)$ has the homomorphism property whenever $\beta$ is supported on $\mathcal A_u \times \mathcal A_{g-u}$ for all $u$, then the pair $(\alpha, \Tor_*(1))$ has the homomorphism property if and only if $\Tor^*(\alpha - \taut(\alpha)) \in \CH^k(\Mc_g^{gt})$ lies in the kernel of the $\lambda_g$-pairing
+If $\alpha \in \CH^k(\Ac_g)$ and $(\alpha , \beta)$ has the homomorphism property whenever $\beta$ is supported on $\mathcal A_u \times \mathcal A_{g-u}$ for all $u$, then the pair $(\alpha, \Tor_*(\mathbf{1}))$ has the homomorphism property if and only if $\Tor^*(\alpha - \taut(\alpha)) \in \CH^k(\Mc_g^{ct})$ lies in the kernel of the $\lambda_g$-pairing

-\end{prop} \begin{proof} We work on a toroidal compactification of $\Ac_g$ such that the Torelli map extends to a proper morphism $\overline{\Tor}$ defined on $\overline{\Mc}_g$; for example, the second Voronoi compactification works, by \cite{Nam76}.
+\end{prop} \begin{proof} We work on a toroidal compactification of $\Ac_g$ such that the Torelli map extends to a proper morphism $\overline{\Tor}$ defined on $\overline{\Mc}_g$; for example, the second Voronoi compactification works by \cite{Nam76}, and the perfect cone compactification also works by \cite{AB12}.
 By formula \eqref{eqn: semihomomorphism},

 so this class is zero if and only if

 for any polynomial $\Lambda$ on the $\lambda_i$.
 We are using that $\overline{\Tor}^*(\overline{\alpha})$ is an extension of $\Tor^*(\alpha)$ to $\overline{\Mc}_g$ and that $\overline{\Tor}^*$ preserves the Hodge bundle.